We’re transforming our Lamoni campus undergraduate tuition for 2024-25 to $19,950.

 DPTP8602 Neuromuscular Practice II - 3 s.h.

-This course advances examination, evaluation and management of specific movement disorders and neurological conditions stemming from central nervous system pathology, with emphasis on spinal cord, motor neuron diseases, cerebellar conditions, vestibular conditions, and other acquired or degenerative nervous disorders common to physical therapist practice.
+This course advances examination, evaluation and management of specific movement disorders and neurological conditions stemming from nervous system pathology.
+Emphasis is on spinal cord injury, Parkinson's Disease, Multiple Sclerosis, and other acquired, genetic, and degenerative nervous system disorders common to physical therapist practice.
 Application of the patient management clinical reasoning framework through clinical cases is used to strengthen students critical reasoning for developing comprehensive, patient-centered care plans for patients across the continuum of clinical practice settings.
 Lab experiences continue integration of critical reasoning for selection, performance and adaptation of examination and interventions skills for treatment and management of patients with neurologic diseases/conditions.
 Use of lifelong learning skills is expected.
-Prerequisite: Successful completion of Trimester 2 courses
+Prerequisite: Successful completion of Trimester 2 courses.

 • DPTP8620Cardiopulmonary Practice